adasound/Violet/README.md

 # Violet:

-# A sound & person-sovereign identity is composable, fraud-resistant and context-dependent: it incorporates person, place and time.
+## A sound & person-sovereign identity is composable, fraud-resistant and context-dependent.
+It incorporates person, place and time.
+A sound identity is opt-in.

 https://violet.sage3.org
 Twitter: @hi_violet_id
+violet at sage3.org

 # To run: